A Guide to Growing Artichoke Plant

 Soil

-Opt for loamy soil with excellent drainage to prevent root rot, especially crucial in overwintering areas.
-Balance is key; the soil should retain moisture for root absorption during hot summers.
+You should opt for loamy soil with excellent drainage to prevent root rot, especially crucial in overwintering areas.

 Read more

-Aim for a pH level between 6.5 and 7.5.
-Amend the soil pre-planting, especially for perennial growth, and consider raised beds for poor soil conditions.
+In addition, balance is key; so you should aim for a pH level between 6.5 and 7.5 and amend the soil pre-planting, especially for perennial growth.

 Read more